ieder1357/InspireHEP-Network-Analysis/README.md

 # InspireHEP Network Analysis
-I perform a network analysis of papers in High Energy Physics (HEP) using PageRank.
+I've been learning about variuos machine learning concepts, and Networks and Graphs amongst them.
+They are pretty cool!
+As a fun learning project I perform a network analysis of papers in High Energy Physics (HEP) using PageRank.
 HEP is an overall open field.
 The standard practice is that you post a pre-print of your manuscript on Arxiv.org before you submit to a journal.
 And there is InspireHEP, a site which lets you search for papers (amongst other things) by author name, title, date, etc.